Not every piece of wood is sold squared. Sometimes the edges are way off that clean 90° angle that you need for square edges.

 What You’ll Need to Square a Piece of Lumber

-Obviously, you're going to need a table saw for squaring a board like a woodworking pro.
-But, apart from the table saw its self, there are a few more things you’ll need if you want sublime straight edges.
+Obviously, you’re going to need a table saw for squaring a board like a woodworking pro.
+But, apart from the table saw itself, there are a few more things you’ll need if you want sublime straight edges.

 For safety you should also make sure you have: